-When people discover we completed a year long, round the world trip with three kids, they are keen to ask questions about our trip.
-We find that the same questions are asked every time.
+When people discover that we completed a year long, round the world trip on a budget with three kids in tow, they are keen to ask questions about our trip.

 Why did you want to take a family gap year?